-Please note: ALL volunteers who have regular and meaningful contact with youth are required to have completed background checks and SafeSport certification.
+Please note: ALL volunteers who have regular and meaningful contact with youth are required to have completed background checks and Safe Sport certification.
 This is not required for volunteers in the penalty box, time keeping, score keeping, or when assisting in open areas like the rink lobby where multiple adults are present.
+LAHA requires all mandatory positions be filled by volunteers that are a minimum of 18 years.